 Create a slightly spooky Halloween centerpiece with many items you have around your house!
-Learn how to make Halloween potions jars in this easy to follow tutorial.
+Learn how to make Halloween potion jars in this easy-to-follow tutorial.

 A few years, I purchased a set of vintage beakers and chemistry jars at an antique store.
 I thought it would be nice to add a set of “potions” to go with the jars.

 Today I’m going to show you an effortless way to decorate a set of glass jars to create a potions centerpiece.
 For a bit of extra fun, if you’re a Harry Potter fan, you can pretend that Professor Snape is yelling at you the whole time you’re concocting your potions!

 Creating the centerpiece was easy.
 I simply filled the glass bottles with things I had at home (salt, water with food coloring, feathers, rice & some lichen).
 Then decorated the outside of the bottles.

 Potions Centerpiece Supplies

 - Small Glass Jars in a Variety of Sizes

 - Food Coloring (I used red, but purple would also work well)

 - Rice, beans, Spanish moss (anything that looks “spooky” to fill the jars)

 - A set of alphabet stamps